 On May 7, 2001, a complaint was filed by Suzanne Bell, derivatively on behalf of nominal defendant Guess?, Inc. against Maurice Marciano, Paul Marciano, Armand Marciano, Alice Kane, Robert Davis, Howard Socol, Bryan Isaacs and Brian Fleming, in the United States District Court for the Central District of California.
 The complaint alleges corporate mismanagement, insider trading and other purported breaches of fiduciary duty by the Company and its Board of Directors.

 On July 5, 2001, the court stayed the action pursuant to stipulation of the parties pending the outcome of the Goldman derivative action.
 As a result of the dismissal of the Goldman derivative action on February 12, 2002, the stay expired.
-The parties subsequently stipulated to a dismissal that was approved by the court on March 28, 2002.
+The parties subsequently stipulated to a dismissal which was approved by the court on March 28, 2002.

 Most major corporations, particularly those operating retail businesses, become involved from time to time in a variety of employment-related claims and other matters incidental to their business in addition to those described above.
 In the opinion of our management, the resolution of any of these pending incidental matters is not expected to have a material adverse effect on our results of operations or financial condition; however, we cannot predict the outcome of these matters.
+The directors and executive officers of the Company as of April 4, 2003 are as follows: